Millions of people confined in China face a record outbreak of cases in two years

 Thousands of expats have also left the city, mainly due to school closures and severe restrictions that have reduced any gathering or movement to almost zero.

-Faced with the increase in cases, the Chinese health authority announced on Friday that it would introduce the use of rapid antigen tests, which could indicate a form of relaxation of the Communist Party’s health policy.
+Faced with the increase in cases, the Chinese health authority announced on Friday that it would introduce the use of rapid antigen tests, which might indicate a form of relaxation of the Communist Party’s health policy.

 Last week, a leading Chinese scientist said the country should try to live with the virus, as other countries have done.